 What is FangsAnalSatan?

-Amplifier Worship was Boris’s first full album, recorded and mixed in August and September of 1998 and release on the Japanese record label Mangrove as a CD.
+Amplifier Worship was Boris’s first full album, recorded and mixed in August and September of 1998 and released as a CD on the Japanese record label Mangrove.
 Amplifier Worship saw Takeshi performing lead vocals for the first time, with each track on the record featuring his lead vocals with the exception of “Huge.”

-Video: Boris performing “Huge”, taken from the 2003 DVD見殺し塔からずっと: Live at Shimokitazawa Shelter.
+Video: Boris performing “Huge,” taken from the 2003 DVD見殺し塔からずっと: Live at Shimokitazawa Shelter.

 2000—2005 – A Landmark Era: Flood through Pink

-After contributing a cover of Robert Johnson’s “Me and the Devil Blues” to the P-Vine Records tribute release Up Jumped The Devil in February of 2000, Boris would enter the studio to record their second studio album, Flood.
+After contributing a cover of Robert Johnson’s “Me and The Devil Blues” to the P-Vine Records tribute release Up Jumped The Devil in February of 2000, Boris would enter the studio to record their second studio album, Flood.

-In the summer of 2001, Boris would record Heavy Rocks (commonly referred to as Heavy Rocks 2002 or Orange Heavy Rocks), released in April of 2002.
-Heavy Rocks is only work by Boris released on Quattro/UK Discs (a subsidiary of UK Project) and has only ever been issued as a CD.
+In the summer of 2001, Boris would record Heavy Rocks (commonly referred to as “Heavy Rocks 2002” or “Orange Heavy Rocks”), released in April of 2002.
+Heavy Rocks is the only work by Boris released on Quattro/UK Discs (a subsidiary of UK Project) and has only ever been issued as a CD.
 The album was intended to be released at the same time as Flood, but its release was delayed because both albums were being released by different labels.

-Heavy Rocks was the first Boris album to incorporate guest performers, featuring synthesizer contributions on “Dyna-Soar” from Masonna (Maso Yamazaki), noise contributions on “Death Valley” from Merzbow (Masami Akita), lead guitar on “孤映” from Eddie Legend.
+Heavy Rocks was the first Boris album to incorporate guest performers, featuring synthesizer contributions on “Dyna-Soar” from Masonna (Maso Yamazaki), noise contributions on “Death Valley” from Merzbow (Masami Akita), and lead guitar on “孤映” from Eddie Legend.

 Boris with Merzbow

 A 2004 studio album with Merzbow would be recorded and later released as Klatter in 2011.
-The Heavy Rocks track “Death Valley” featured contributions from Akita and Boris would produce the 20-minute long “Froggie Bee-Baa” in 2003 for Merzbow’s “Frog” Remixed and Revisited.
+The Heavy Rocks track “Death Valley” featured contributions from Akita and Boris would produce the twenty-minute long “Froggie Bee-Baa” in 2003 for Merzbow’s “Frog” Remixed and Revisited.
 Photo credit.